viktoriakonya/CEU-DE1/Term1/Readme.md

 ## Data marts and views

-To answer the analytical questions, datamarts were created containing aggregated information and / or subsets of the data storage which can be used to supply information for certain divisions of the company, such as reporting.
-The data marts were created with scheduled eventswith different periodicity (for testing purposes the events were scheduled for the next miunute)
+To answer the analytical questions, datamarts and views were created containing aggregated information and / or subsets of the data storage which can be used to supply information for certain divisions of the company, such as reporting.
+The data marts were created with scheduled events with different periodicity (monthly, weekly).
+For testing purposes the execution of the events were scheduled starting from the current timestamp.

 The code of the datamarts can be found here: <>